nadirbad/VerticalSliceArchitecture/README.md

 Most applications start simple but they tend to change and evolve over time.
 Because of this, I wanted to create a simpler API solution template that focuses on the vertical slices architecture style.

-Typically if I need to change a feature in an application, I end up touching different layers of the application and navigating through piles of projects, folders and files.
+Typically if I need to change a feature in an application, I end up touching different layers of the application and navigating through piles of projects, folders, and files.

-Goal is to stop thinking about horizontal layers and start thinking about vertical slices and organize code by **Features**.
-When the code is organized by feature you get the benefits of not having to jump around projects, folders and files.
+The goal is to stop thinking about horizontal layers and start thinking about vertical slices and organize code by **Features**.
+When the code is organized by feature you get the benefits of not having to jump around projects, folders, and files.
 Things related to given features are placed close together.

 When moving towards the vertical slices we stop thinking about layers and abstractions.
 The reason is the vertical slice doesn't necessarily need shared layer abstractions like repositories, services, controllers.
-We are more focused on concrete behavior implementation and what is the best solution to implements.
+We are more focused on concrete behavior implementation and what is the best solution to implement.

 ## Projects breakdown